abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 - The *product* of two sets is related to an element of the first one *and* one element of the second one.
 - A *sum* of two sets is related to an element of the first one *or* one element of the second one.

-Actually, the two concepts are captured by one and the same external diagram, just the arrows are flipped - many-to-one relationships become one-to-many and the other way around.
+Actually, the two concepts are captured by one and the same external diagram, just the arrows are flipped - many-to-one relationships become one-to-many and the other way around (that's normal right?
+After all, **AND** *is* the opposite of **OR**).

-That's normal right?
-After all, **AND** *is* the opposite of **OR**.
 The connection between the two has always been there, evidenced, for example, by the De Morgan's law, citing that **NOT (A AND B) ↔ (NOT A) OR (NOT B)** (or to put it in everyday language, "If either A or B is false, then (and only then) A *and* B is also false).
 But only with category theory, this connection can be expressed in such a concise way:

 ![Coproduct and product](coproduct_product_duality.svg)